clalanliu/CompareView/README.md

 # PairViewer

 > A concise image viewer for image comparison.
+(Window enlarging is unsupported for the present and hence maximizing the window will result in unexpected error!)

 **Key features:**